geojupyter/geojupyter.org/about.md

 title: "❓ About"
 ---

-GeoJupyter is a community that includes many projects, for example Software projects like JupyterGIS(Our current flagship project), and educational projects like tutorials and workshops.
+GeoJupyter is a community that includes many projects, for example Software projects like JupyterGIS (our current flagship project), and educational projects like tutorials and workshops.

 ![Community Diagram](/assets/images/community-diagram.svg){width=50%}